 The Gaming Division of the Department of Consumer Protection regulates all legal gambling in Connecticut.

 The DCP will be the entity that regulates sports betting whenever it launches in the state.
-Lawmakers in the state passed a bill in 2017 instructing the Commissioner of Consumer Protection to establish a regulatory structure for sports betting should it be legalized.
+Lawmakers instructed the Commissioner of Consumer Protection to establish a regulatory structure for sports betting in 2017.
+Of course, that instruction came with a caveat.
+Sports betting could not proceed without getting rid of the federal ban.